To keep up with the latest from Zig Ziegler, follow Zig on twitter @zig_ziegler.

 If there is one thing the last year has taught me personally, it’s that your career can be affected by the people you put around you and the decisions they make.
 My professional and personal life was affected by the actions of others whom I brought onto my team almost five years ago.
 I accept that responsibility that I allowed them to turn me into a victim.
 But no one can be a victim forever.
 Brandon Roy’s life is currently being affected by people on his team who may not have intentions of harming him but they are doing just that.
 Brandon has become a victim allowing just about anything that might help his injury recovery to drive his thoughts and procedures.
 Get to the root cause of your injuries Brandon.
 Take control back Brandon!
 It’s not easy, but I did it and so can you!

 Zig Ziegler is a sports kinesiologist and professional sports consultant.
-Follow Zig Ziegler on twitter: @zigsports.
+To keep up with the latest from Zig Ziegler, follow Zig on twitter @zig_ziegler.